hypercerts-org/hypercerts/docs/docs/minting-guide/step-by-step.md

 #### Link

-A valid URL for the project, begining with https://
+A valid URL for the project, beginning with https://

 This will be displayed next to the hypercert on webpages like OpenSea and should link users to a page that has more information about the project or impact claim.